emucores/GBAx/README.md

 # GBAx
-GBAx is an open source GBA emulator with a built-in game launcher based on mGBA. -- Built with QT
+GBAx is an open-source Game Boy Advance emulator with a built-in game launcher and library management, based on mGBA. -- Built with Qt